hookdeck/terraform-provider-hookdeck/templates/guides/rules.md

 }
 ```

-As the transformation code also expects a stringified function handler, you can also keep your transformation code in a separate file.
+As the transformation code also expects a stringified function handler, you can also keep your transformation code in a separate file:

 ```hcl
 resource "hookdeck_transformation" "my_transformation" {